YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **-STATS**

-Specifies specifies whether YottaDB should permit statistics sharing for this region.
+Specifies whether YottaDB should permit statistics sharing for this region.
 This characteristic permits operational exclusion of statistics sharing for a region.
 The format of the STATS qualifier is:

 .. parsed-literal::
    -[NO]STAT[S]

-At database creation, GDE controls this characteristic, which, by default it specifies as STATS (on).
+At database creation, GDE controls this characteristic, which by default is specified as STATS (on).
 When on, this characteristic causes YottaDB to create a small MM database for the associated region to hold the shared statistics.

 **-STDnullcoll**

 Specifies whether YottaDB uses standard MUMPS collation or YottaDB collation for null-subscripted keys.
-YottaDB strongly recommends that you use STDNULLCOLL and against using this non-standard null collation, which is the default for historical reasons.
+YottaDB strongly recommends that you use STDNULLCOLL and not the non-standard null collation, which is the default for historical reasons.
 The format of the STDNULLCOLL qualifier is:

 .. parsed-literal::
    -[NO]STD[NULLCOLL]